0cms-dev/0cms/README.md

 A production-ready, zero-config CMS that runs a development environment (Astro, Vite, etc.) entirely in your browser using WebContainers and isomorphic-git.

+## Getting Started

+ZeroCMS is designed to be completely zero-setup.
+You don't need to configure `.env` files, databases, or local development environments.

+1.  **Install the GitHub App**: [Install 0CMS on your repositories](https://github.com/apps/0cms/installations/new).
+2.  **Authorize**: Approve the App to grant access to the projects you want to manage.
+3.  **Edit**: Select a repository.
+Our engine boots your site directly in the browser—start visually editing instantly!

 ## How it works

-ZeroCMS is designed to be completely zero-setup for you and your editors.
-You don't need to configure `.env` files, databases, or local development environments.

-1. **Connect**: Open the ZeroCMS dashboard and click "Connect with GitHub".
-2. **Authorize**: Approve the ZeroCMS GitHub App to grant access to the repositories you want to manage.
-3. **Edit**: Select your project.
-Our quantum boot engine downloads, installs, and runs your site directly in your browser.
-Start visually editing instantly!

 ## 🛠 Features